FAQs

 The organisation of the aptitude colloquium is the doctoral student's own responsibility.
 Please select a free date for the aptitude colloquium from the calender no later than four weeks prior to your aptitude colloquium.

-If all slots for all chairs are filled, please contact Prof. Senatore, Prof. Imamoglu or Prof. Chu directly to find a date and inform us accordingly.
+If all slots are filled, we kindly request that you contact the aptitude colloquium chairs (Prof. Senatore, Prof. Imamoglu, Prof. Chu or Prof. Soter) directly to find an additional date and inform us accordingly.

 The date and time must be arranged in consultation with the supervisor and the second advisor.
 Please note that no provisional reservations will be made for reasons of clarity.